 Rob Barron graduated from Leeds College of Music in 2003, having been awarded prizes for jazz performance 3 years running.
 He subsequently completed the Guildhall postgraduate jazz course studying under Simon Purcell.

-Tristan is active on the UK jazz instrumental scene with recent CD releases including the Jim Hart quartet, Kate Williams quintet and septet and Anita Wardell's group.
+Tristan is active on the UK jazz instrumental scene with CD releases including the Jim Mullen nonet, Jim Hart quartet, Kate Williams quintet and septet and Anita Wardell's group.